CSUChico-CSCI340/CSCI440-Scheduler/README.md

 To start, you should add your name in a header comment at the top of each *schedule.c*.

 Looking at each *schedule.c* file, you will see that it contains a rudimentary scheduler API to add a process, remove a process, and get the next process from your scheduler.
-It will your job to figure out how each scheduler works and add the appropriate code to make the given scheduler schedule correctly.
+It will be your job to figure out how each scheduler works and add the appropriate code to make the given scheduler schedule correctly.

 I would recommend implementing these in the order discussed later in this document as to some extent they will build upon the concepts of the earlier schedule as they get more complicated.